LetMyPplGo/temphum/README.md

 ## Tools used
-* All setup is for Raspberry Zero 2 W
+* All setup is for Raspberry Zero 2 W (currently it's a sidecar on RPI 3B with klipper+mainsail)
 * DHT22 sensor for temperature and Humidity (read_data.py)
 * OLED I2C 128x64 SSD1306 to display text
 * Python + RRDTool (time-series DB with auto-rollups) + lighthttpd, etc